Zenaida Moya: Candidacy for Mayor

 On September 28, 2005, Moya joined a crowded UDP field of candidates for Mayor and Councillor for elections scheduled for March 2006.
 Moya won the hotly contested convention at the Anglican Cathedral College school grounds in Belize City on October 23, 2005.

 From the start, Moya's opponents questioned her political experience, particularly in light of the events of 2005.
 On March 1, 2006 she led the UDP slate to a victory over the incumbent PUP side.

 As Mayor

 Moya settled into her mayoral duties eagerly, traveling across the world as a representative of Belize City and taking some unpopular stands at home over sanitation control and tourism benefits.

 Critics continued to carp about her inexperience and dependence on the UDP hierarchy in her first year of office.

 Re-election

 Moya ran for a second term in municipal elections on March 4, 2009, and was re-elected with a full slate of UDP Councilors.
 She was sworn in for her second term on March 11, 2009.
 Moya was not a candidate for re-election in 2012.

-Future

-Moya had expressed interest in becoming the UDP standard bearer in the Mesopotamia constituency at the 2015 general election should incumbent Area Rep. Michael Finnegan stand down.
-However, Finnegan will run for re-election.
+Moya expressed interest in becoming the UDP standard bearer in the Mesopotamia constituency at the 2015 general election should incumbent Area Rep. Michael Finnegan stand down.
+Finnegan ran for re-election.
 Moya has long been considered a political protege of Finnegan's.